-The Annual Report of the Corporation for the fiscal year ended December 31, 1999, describing the Corporation's operations and including audited financial statements, has been mailed prior to or concurrently with this Proxy Statement.
+The Annual Report of the Corporation for the fiscal year ended December 31, 2001, describing the Corporation's operations and including audited financial statements and information about the Executive Officers of the Company, has been mailed prior to or concurrently with this Proxy Statement.
 The Corporation will provide a copy of its most recent report to the SEC on Form 10-K upon the written request of any beneficial owner of the Corporation's securities as of the Record Date for the Annual Meeting of Shareholders without charge except for the cost of reproducing Exhibits.
-Such request should be addressed to Ducommun Incorporated, 111 West Ocean Boulevard, Suite 900, Long Beach, California 90802, Attn: James S. Heiser, Secretary.
+Such request should be addressed to Ducommun Incorporated, 111 West Ocean Boulevard, Suite 900, Long Beach, California 90802-7901, Attn: James S. Heiser, Secretary.